-Tuna local fish species facts and Limits.
-Tuna is a remarkable fish species with a worldwide reputation for speed, size and power.
-Missiles of the ocean and real bucket list fish.
+Welcome to the Tuna Fishing Guide Victoria.
+Tuna is a remarkable fish species with a worldwide reputation for speed, size, and power.
+True blue water missiles of our local oceans and real bucket list fish species for many anglers.
 Tuna have remarkable fighting qualities and unparalleled eating qualities.
-Locally Tuna fishing becomes a frenzy throughout the winter months in Victoria in areas such as Portland and Port Fairy.
+Locally Tuna fishing goes into a frenzy throughout the winter months in Victoria in areas such as Portland and Port Fairy.
 As these locations are close distance to the continental shelf.
 Tuna have unparallel speed and power and high-quality spin outfits or game outfits are required to tangle with these mini millies.
 Catching them using unique methods such as trolling big skirts and hard body lures.
 All of this has been detailed below for you.

 General tips for catching Tuna

 When trolling keep a keen eye on your sounder for marks as tuna will be easily identifiable.
 Also, watch your sounder for big bait balls of school fish.
-Tna will often be chasing the schools of baitfish which is a great sign that a hook-up isn’t too far away.
+Tuna will often be chasing the schools of baitfish which is a great sign that a hook-up isn’t too far away.
 Also, keep an eye out for a congregation of active birdlife or birds diving into the water which is a sure sign of baitfish in the area.
 Use your eyes as a tool as Tuna will often break the surface and this can be your best indicator of Tuna in the immediate area.

 Rod and rig setup for Tuna